printicus/For-Voron-Printers/MiniBurner_XL_Toolhead/CAD/Extruders/README.md

 ## Filament Cutter Addon

 The Filament Cutter Addon is ment for use in regular non toolchanger setups, with or without an MMU of some sort.
-I do not recomend using with a toolchanger settup, the pin interlocking system between the shuttle and backplate is not ment for such shocks.
+I do not recomend using with a toolchanger setup, the pin interlocking system between the shuttle and backplate is not ment for such shocks.

 # BOM for Filament Cutter Adaptor: